limist/literate-programming-examples/README.md

 The benefits of LP using Emacs + Org
 ====================================

-1. Docs matter, a lot.
-With LP, documentation is integral to development, never an afterthought.
+1. Docs matter, a lot - for starters, do you judge a Github project by its README?.
+With literate programming, documentation is integral to development, never an afterthought.
    - For all but small throwaway systems, you're likely keeping a separate file of development notes already; LP would integrate that.
-2. With one LP file, you avoid the incidental/inessential complexity of the filesystem, by avoiding frequent context-switching overhead moving between files, and sidestep your language's imposed filesystem structure.
+2. With one LP file, you avoid the incidental/inessential complexity of the filesystem, by avoiding frequent context-switching overhead moving between files.
+And you sidestep your language's imposed filesystem structure.
 3. Org rocks for prose:
-   - Org's plain-text **markup is lightweight**, yet more powerful than Markdown, and cleaner than rST.
+   - Org's plain-text **markup is lightweight**, yet more powerful than Markdown (which lacks hierarchical structuring), and cleaner than rST.
    - The **structural editing** provided by Org documents lets you organize your thoughts/writing/code very quickly.
 With good structure even major revisions are easy.
-   - Org's exporter lets your **write-once, express-many-times**: you can export an Org file to HTML (e.g. for blogging) or LaTeX (for serious publishing).
+   - Org's exporter lets your **write-once, express-many-times**: you can export an Org file to HTML (e.g. for blogging) or LaTeX (for serious publishing) and PDF.
    - It's easy to version-control Org files; it's just plain-text.
 4. Org rocks for code:
    - Each code block has flexible granularity: can be named and referred to; evaluated or not; have data sent in or exported;
-     specify different REPL sessions; specify different target/tangled files.
+     specify different REPL sessions; specify different target/tangled files (in arbitrary subdirectories).
    - Code blocks are syntax-highlighted.
-   - Code blocks are ready to edit: jump to major-mode editing easily.
+   - Code blocks are ready to edit: jump to major-mode editing easily;
+     edit/REPL as usual; changes will flow back to the containing Org file.
    - A single Org file can mix multiple languages together.
 5. Meta-development, manage complexity from a coherent perspective: a unified, single-file approach encourages holistic software